Happy Sardar: Casting

 In February 2019, it was reported that Kalidas Jayaram will be playing the male lead along with Bollywood actor Javed Jaffrey in an important role.
 On 16 February, Jaffrey was confirmed to be playing Kalidas's father with Merin Philip as the female lead.
 Merin was previously seen in Poomaram starring Kalidas in a supporting role.
 Kalidas joined the sets in Patiala in March 2019.
 Times of India reported on 19 September that Kalidas, playing a Sikh character will have Aanandam fame Siddhi Mahajankatti as the female lead.

+Reception

+Critical reception

+Happy Sardar received negative reviews from critics.

+Deepa Soman of The Times of India rated the film 2.5/5 stars and described Happy Sardar as "a tale of romance sans chemistry."
+She wrote, "The film seems to neither care much about establishing why the duo are so into each other, nor does it really bother to captivate the audience.
+At times, the couple’s journey is even stretched to the point of extreme Bollywood-sque disbelief. ...
+Happy Sardar might impress those who care the best about a colourful narration, even in the absence of a story with a strong spine."

+Sajin Shrijith of The New Indian Express and Cinema Express rated the film 1/5 stars and described it as "a ridiculously staged rom-com".
+He wrote, "This is a ridiculously plotted and staged romantic comedy that is ultimately neither funny nor romantic.
+It’s a needlessly prolonged and overstuffed film that overstays its welcome and makes you want to hide in a corner for some time, like Shammi in Kumbalangi Nights, till you begin to feel 'normal' again."